-Where the rent to be set after the change it would by virtue of that change be different to the market rent for that tenancy at the time it was set.
+Where the rent to be set after the change, it would, by virtue of that change be different to the market rent for that tenancy at the time it was set.

-This has caused some confusion with tenancies being ended for the grounds of renovation/refurbishment in the belief that this will justify a exemption to the RPZ rules.
+This has caused some confusion with tenancies being ended on the grounds of renovation/refurbishment in the belief that this will justify an exemption to the RPZ rules.
 The RTB have issued guidelines on this which you can access by clicking here.
 Whilst broadly welcoming the guidelines Threshold has called for a statutory definition to be provide so that landlords and tenants are clear on what are minimum standards issues, rennovation and refurbishment issues and what a substantial change in the nature of the property constitutes.

 Rent reviews in an existing tenancy on or before 24th December 2016